My last blog, What the NO card is doing to your man, created a little buzz. I

 Dr. Sue Johnson shares, “For secure partners rigorous studies and surveys show that the thrill can last indefinitely.
-This excitement is not the explosive lust of first infatuation but a deeper exhilaration that rises from knowing someone profoundly.” (pg 130)
+This excitement is not the explosive lust of

 “Science today is offering us a new understanding of sexuality: mature sexuality grows from and flourishes in a secure sense of attachment to others.”(pg 145)